mmolch/kwin-effect-scale-to-screen/ReadMe.md

 ## How it works
  - I didn't find a way to redirect input in a KWin plugin and worked around it by implementing a "Moving Window"-scaler.
 I move the actual window behind the upscaled image that's rendered to the screen, so that the mouse cursor overlaps with the physical pixels of the window.
- - The window itself is rendered through renderItem() using the scene's renderer, avoiding additional overhead.
+ - The window itself is rendered through renderItem() using the scene's renderer directly to te screen, avoiding additional overhead.

-## Known bugs
+## Bugs and issues
+ - The "Moving Window"-technique can be quirky at times while sometimes it doesn't work at depending on the applications or game.

 ## Contributing
 While this is a typical "it works for me"-project, I welcome all contributions, whether it's issue-reporting or patches.